-The Company commenced drilling at Atlanta with one RC rig on June 22, 2021, while a second drill began turning in early July.
-The program was concluded on October 9, 2021, with 66 RC holes completed ranging from 33 meters to 207 meters in depth and totaling 5,407 meters.
-The primary objectives of the Phase 1 drilling was to (1) confirm results from historical RC and core holes located along the eastern margin of the Gustavson 2020 Resource, (2) expand the 2020 resource northward, eastward, and southward into areas of sparse to non-existent historical drilling, and (3) expand upon the high-grade core mineralization seen in deeper historical holes along the eastern side of the Gustavon 2020 Resource zone.
-In addition to the resource expansion drilling, the Company also drilled seven scout holes in other parts of the Atlanta District testing a variety of geochemical and geophysical anomalies.
-Nevada King is currently awaiting assay results.
+The primary objectives of the Phase 1 drilling were to (1) confirm results from historical RC and core holes located along the eastern margin of the Gustavson 2020 Resource, (2) expand the 2020 resource northward, eastward, and southward into areas of sparse to non-existent historical drilling, and (3) expand upon the high-grade core mineralization seen in deeper historical holes along the eastern side of the Gustavon 2020 Resource zone.
+In addition to the resource expansion drilling, the Company also drilled seven scout holes (AT21-001 through AT21-007) in other parts of the Atlanta District testing a variety of geochemical and geophysical anomalies.